 Fundraising arm of the Division of Intercollegiate Athletics that is specifically responsible for student athlete scholarships.
 The Foundation consists of an executive board and board of directors that are responsible for recruiting volunteers and soliciting gifts during the annual fund drive.
 For more information, see Spartan Foundation.

-All SJSU funds other than CSU Operating Funds, Continuing Education Revenue Fund (CERF) or auxiliary organization funds authorized for support of activities that are supplemental to the primary mission of SJSU.
+All SJSU funds other than CSU Operating Funds, Professional and Continuing Education (PaCE) or auxiliary organization funds authorized for support of activities that are supplemental to the primary mission of SJSU.

 Refer to Deferred Maintenance.